Kevinoh47/lab-33/README.md

 #### `if.js`
 ##### Exported Values and Methods
+The /src/components/If functional component exports itself.
+The function tests whether or not props.condition is true; if so it renders any children of this component.
+As such it must wrap any jsx meant to be its children.

 #### `list.js`
 ##### Exported Values and Methods
+The /src/components/List functional component exports itself.
+It returns an unordered list element that renders props.children

 #### `modal.js`
 ##### Exported Values and Methods
+The /src/components/Modal component is a functional component that exports itslef.
+It returns a div to render  props.title if it exists and another which renders props.children if it exists.

+I spent several hours trying to get a close button to work from within the modal, but I could not get it to work.
+In the end I had to put the close button outside the modal in order to close it.

 #### `person.js`
 ##### Exported Values and Methods
+The /src/components/Person functional component iterates over props.person if it exists and rendernders the individual properties of that object.
+It exports itself.

 #### `thunk.js`